 Time Out says

-The West is a grim place in Tommy Lee Jones’s ineffective 19th-century oater, especially for Mary Bee Cuddy (Hilary Swank), a plain-looking Nebraska spinster unlucky in love, if stalwart in spirit.
-She can hold her own (or so it seems) among the gruff and/or lightly condescending men of her small frontier town.
-But three other women (Grace Gummer, Miranda Otto, Sonja Richter) aren’t so lucky, their minds succumbing to the harsh realities of life on the American verge.
-Cuddy volunteers to take the mentally ill trio east to Iowa where they can be sent home to their families.
-She could use some help, though, and fate fortunately puts disgraced soldier and claim jumper George Briggs (Tommy Lee Jones) in her path.
+Nineteenth-century Nebraska is a grim place in actor-director-co-writer Tommy Lee Jones’s ineffective nineteenth-century Western – especially for Mary Bee Cuddy (Hilary Swank), a plain-looking spinster unlucky in love, if still stalwart in spirit.
+She can hold her own among the gruff and condescending men of her small frontier town.
+But three other ladies (Grace Gummer, Mirando Otto, Sonja Richter) aren’t so lucky, their fragile minds succumbing to the harsh realities of life on the American verge.
+There’s no place for madwomen here, so Cuddy volunteers to take the trio east to Iowa where they can be sent home to their families.
+She could use some help, of course, so fate fortunately puts disgraced soldier and claim jumper George Briggs (Jones) in her path.

-It doesn’t help that Swank never finds a way into her gruff, stolid character or that Jones (mostly phoning in pitiable surliness) avoids delving very deeply into the story’s protofeminist undercurrents—heavily obvious jibes against patriarchy in need of much stronger execution.
-Jones is on surer footing with the peripheral characters: Tim Blake Nelson brings some welcome nuttiness as a horned-up kidnapper.
+It doesn’t help that Swank never finds a way into this highly unappealing character, or that Jones (mostly phoning in the pitiable surliness) avoids delving very deeply into the story’s feminist undercurrents.
+Every scene with Cuddy and this daft trio feels off – heavily symbolic jibes against patriarchy in need of much stronger execution.
+Jones is on surer footing with the side characters: Tim Blake Nelson brings some welcome nuttiness as a horned-up kidnapper.
 James Spader clearly relishes his two scenes as an officious hotel owner.
-(He and Jones positively crackle together.)
-And that grande dame of the American cinema, Meryl Streep, makes the most of her cameo as a preacher’s wife whose kindliness is beyond practiced.
+(He and Jones crackle together.)
+And that grande dame of American cinema, Meryl Streep, makes the most of her cameo as a preacher’s wife who can act kindly with her eyes shut.

 Cast and crew